dendenxu/diff-gaussian-rasterization/readme.md

 ## Faster Backward Pass

+This is only faster if there're large number of semi-transparent (almost) transparent Gaussians to be rendered since it might introduce some small overheads for regular rendering.

 The original backward implementation uses `atomicAdd` on global CUDA memory.

 We further accelerate this process by making use of the `__shared__` memory in a thread block to store the temporal accumulated gradients, just like the original did to the gaussian properties.